larpix/larpix-control/README.md

 ```
 This should give you a quiet state with no data packets.
 Occasionally, there can
 be a few packets left in one of the system buffers (LArPix, FPGA, DAQ server).
 A
 second run command should return without any new packets.

+### Check configurations
-If you are still receiving
-data, you can check that the hardware chip configuration match the software chip
+If you are still receiving data, you can check that the hardware chip configuration
-configurations with
+match the software chip configurations with
 ```python
 >>> controller.verify_configuration()
 (True, {})